sandoche2k/ripe-iot/document.md

 EPC (Electronic Product Code) is the naming convention they use.
 The barcodes attached to all the objects (e.g. water bottles, food items)  in the consumer market follow the EPC naming convention.
 The organisation which manages the allocation of EPC is called GS1.
-Their manamgement hierachy is similar to IP or domain namespace allocation.
+Their management hierarchy is similar to IP or domain namespace allocation.
 There is GS1 global (like ICANN or IANA) and there is one GS1 for most of the Countries in the world (For e.g. for France, there is GS1 France).
 Each Country is allocated a batch or a single three